Get to Know about the Sacred House of Virgin Mary

-This place was officially declared a shrine of the Roman Catholic Church in 1896, and since then it has become a popular place of pilgrimage.
-Pope Paul VI visited the shrine in 1967.
+This location was officially defined as a Roman Catholic Church shrine in 1896, and it has since become an important pilgrimage site.
+In 1967, Pope Paul VI made a visit to the shrine.